 Emily K. Dittman

-As Collection and Exhibition Manager at Syracuse University Art Galleries, Emily manages the exhibitions, loans, and public programming for the Main Campus galleries as well as the Louise and Bernard Palitz Gallery at SU’s Joseph I. Lubin House in New York City.
+As the Associate Director at Syracuse University Art Galleries, Emily manages the exhibitions, loans, and public programming for the Main Campus galleries as well as the Louise and Bernard Palitz Gallery at SU’s Joseph I. Lubin House in New York City.
 Emily manages the active Campus Loan Art Program and the SUArt Galleries Traveling Exhibition program, as well as serving as the main Gallery representative for all public relations and communications in regards to the Galleries numerous events and exhibitions.

 Emily has been an Adjunct Professor in the Museum Studies graduate program in the School of Design in the College of Visual and Performing Arts for over eleven years, teaching Collections Management.